 - Snowmobile Trails By-law No. 2015-095

 - Tree Destruction By-law No. 2012-084

-All by-laws available on this website have been posted for the purpose of reference only and are not certified true copies.
+All By-laws on this website have been posted for the purpose of reference only and are not certified true copies.

 The Town of Collingwood is not responsible for the accuracy or completeness of the information contained within the By-laws listed on the website.